neurobioinfo/scrnabox/docs/Step1.md

 - The `id` column defines the barcode ID which will be used to track the feature counts. <br />
 - The `name` column defines the arbitrary name for the barcode identifier. <br />
 - The `read` column defines which RNA sequencing read contains the barcode sequence.
 This value Will be either R1 or R2.<br />
-- The `pattern` column defines the pattern of the barcode identifiers.
-For more information please visit the 10X Genomics [documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis#pattern)<br />
+- The `pattern` column defines the pattern of the barcode identifiers. <br />
 - The `sequence` column defines nucleotide sequence associated with the barcode identifier.<br />
 - The `feature_type` column defines the type of feature used for sample identification.
 Please ensure that the feature_type in the `feature_ref.csv` file matches a library_type in the `library.csv` file.  <br />